geez0219/website-ng/src/assets/branches/r1.1/api/trace/Trace.md

 <h4>Args:</h4>

-* **data** :  A dictionary through which traces can communicate with each other or write values for logging.
+* **data**: A dictionary through which traces can communicate with each other or write values for logging.

+---

 ### on_batch_end<span class="tag">method of Trace</span><a class="sourcelink" href=https://github.com/fastestimator/fastestimator/blob/r1.1/fastestimator/trace/trace.py/#L108-L114>View source on Github</a>
 ```python